Boiler Pipe Sizing

 Heating Pipe Sizing the Easy Way

-I am going to start off saying, taping size does not dictate a pipe size.
-Boiler, system, zone, and indirect water heater pipe sizing is not really that hard.
+I am going to start by saying, tapping size does not dictate a pipe size.
+Sizing for boilers, systems, zones, and indirect water heater pipes isn't that hard.
 I have seen many job sites where pipe sizing is part of the problem.
-It is usually too small, if it were slightly larger that is not much of a problem.
-If the pipe size is too small you will reduce the flow, increase the velocity, and deliver less btu’s.
+It is usually too small; if it were slightly larger, that would not be much of a problem.
+If the pipe size is too small, you will reduce the flow, increase the velocity, and deliver less btu's.p

-To properly size a pipe, you need to know two basic things, needed flow and btu requirement.
-This information is available through manufactures spec sheets or a building heat loss to decide the heat loss of a home or zone.
-Using this information found on this web page you will be able to calculate the pipe size for boiler manifold sizes, system piping and indirect water heater pipes.
+To size a pipe properly, you need to know two basic things: the needed flow and BTU requirement.
+This information is available through manufacturers' spec sheets or by calculating the heat loss of a home or zone.
+Using the information found on this web page, you will be able to calculate the pipe size for boiler manifold sizes, system piping, and indirect water heater pipes.

 Pipe sizing for Boiler Manifold

-Let’s assume we have a boiler with a DOE output of 75,000 sized by using a Manual J heat loss.
-The home already is zoned into 3 zones (3 thermostats for heating).
+Let's assume we have a boiler with a DOE output of 75,000, sized by using a Manual J heat loss.
+The home is already zoned into three zones (3 thermostats for heating).
 The zones are all ¾” piping.
 The boiler taping is 1-1/4”.

-We would start by sizing the boiler manifold, this is the piping leaving the boiler and the zone pipes are attached to the manifold.
-Stated above the boiler has a ¾” taping but does that mean we need a 1-1/4” manifold?
+We would start by sizing the boiler manifold, which is the piping leaving the boiler, and the zone pipes are attached to the manifold.
+As stated above, the boiler has a ¾” taping, but does that mean we need a 1-1/4” manifold?
 It does not.
-First let’s look at the chart from Caleffi.
+First, let's look at the chart from Caleffi.

-Using the chart, we see if we have a 75,000 btu boiler the header can be 1” pipe instead of 1-1/4” pipe.
-Would it hurt to use 1-1/4” pipe?
+Using the chart, we see that if we have a 75,000 BTU boiler, the header can be 1" pipe instead of 1-1/4" pipe.
+Would it hurt to use 1-1/4" pipe?
 No, that would be OK as it is close.
-Using 1” pipe would mean smaller components on the header such as air separator, valves, and pipe fittings.
+Using 1” pipe would mean smaller components on the header, such as air separator, valves, and pipe fittings.

 Pipe sizing for Indirect water heater

 If we are adding an indirect water heater, we need to size the pipe that will be added to the boiler manifold.
 Many indirect water heaters are tapped with a ¾” taping and have a ¾” pipe attached to them.
-This may be OK or not dependent on tank specs.
+This may be OK or not, depending on tank specs.

 HTP SuperStore Ultra Tank Chart

 The spec sheet will give us the flow needed in the tank coil.
 The flow is 10 gpm.
-Looking at the above chart we can use a 1” pipe.
+Looking at the above chart, we can use a 1" pipe.
 The tank tapings are ¾” and we need a larger pipe.
 Increase and reduce the pipe sizes right at the tank.
-The way this works is moving 10 gallons of water through a larger pipe to a smaller taping will increase the flow velocity through the tank coil.
+The process involves moving 10 gallons of water through a larger pipe to a smaller tap, which increases the flow velocity through the tank coil.
 If you increase velocity, you increase thermal transfer.
 You would size the circulator for all the piping, fittings, and coil in the tank to get the proper flow.

-Using the boiler size above I may only get a 5 gallon per minute flow from the boiler instead of 10 gpm.
+Using the boiler size above, I may only get a 5-gallon-per-minute flow from the boiler instead of 10 gpm.
 Now the pipe can be ¾” with a bit larger circulator.
-Be advised this will reduce the first hour rating of the tank.
+Be advised that this will reduce the first-hour rating of the tank.
 I discussed this in a discussion on sizing indirect water heaters.

-Now you have the proper pipe size to carry the btu's needed for a zone of heat you will have to size the circulator properly.
+Now that you have the proper pipe size to carry the BTUs needed for a zone of heat, you will have to size the circulator properly.